Ada-Developers-Academy/core-unit-1/composition/composition.md

         self.components = components
 ```

 Note that `components` is a list of `component` objects.
+As usual, we use good naming, here the plural `components`, to help us remember what we expect an attribute to contain.

 ## A Longer Example: Product and ShoppingCart

-Now we will look at one more example of a one-to-many composition relationship.
+Let's look at one more example of a one-to-many composition relationship.

 ```python
 1 class Product: